 As far as what 2020 offers at Disneyland, an excellent attraction, Rise of the Resistance, and an all-new daytime parade, Magic Happens, have already debuted.
 They are both excellent additions that are worth seeing.
 Along with that, Avengers Campus will be opening in California Adventure on July 18th (barring any delays).

 Simply from a park operations standpoint 2020 seems like a great time to go.
 The refurbishment schedule in the parks isn’t as robust as we’ve seen in recent years.
 New additions will be exciting and should help move the resort forward.
 Disney has not given any reason to hold off for 2021 if you’re planning a trip.
 Unfortunately, other forces are at play right now that everyone has to consider.

 As far as visiting Disneyland in general, we couldn’t recommend it enough.
 The experience is far different from Walt Disney World and the surrounding area is superior.
 Disneyland is charming and packed with incredible attractions.

 We hope this guide has been helpful!
 If you have any thoughts or questions, please leave a comment down below.
+To check out our other planning guides, click here.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 All of those links are on the right side of this page.
 Thank you for reading, we really appreciate it!